Hafþór Júlíus Björnsson: 2010

-The following year, while training at the 'Strongman Base gym', Hafþór was nicknamed Ljónið (the Lion) by Stefán Sölvi, because he continuously grew bigger and got stronger, eventually exceeding 200 kg bodyweight by now.
-In addition to winning a few other local competitions, Hafþór won Iceland's Strongest Viking and Strongest Man in Iceland, the third and second highest ranking competitions in Iceland, and placed third behind reigning two-times champion Stefán Sölvi Pétursson and Benedikt Magnússon in the 2010 Iceland's Strongest Man, the main national competition.
-At the Westfjord's Viking competition, Hafþór also managed to break his own Leggstein carry world record.
-Taking part in his very first international strongman competition, Hafþór emerged runner-up to reigning World's Strongest Man runner-up Brian Shaw by 1 point at the inaugural Jón Páll Sigmarsson Classic.
+The following year, while training at the 'Strongman Base gym', Björnsson was nicknamed Ljónið (the Lion) by Stefán Sölvi, because he continuously grew bigger and got stronger, eventually exceeding 200 kg bodyweight by now.
+In addition to winning a few other local competitions, Björnsson won Iceland's Strongest Viking and Strongest Man in Iceland, the third and second highest ranking competitions in Iceland, and placed third behind reigning two-times champion Stefán Sölvi Pétursson and Benedikt Magnússon in the 2010 Iceland's Strongest Man, the main national competition.
+At the Westfjord's Viking competition, Björnsson also managed to break his own Leggstein carry world record.
+Taking part in his very first international strongman competition, Björnsson emerged runner-up to reigning World's Strongest Man runner-up Brian Shaw by 1 point at the inaugural Jón Páll Sigmarsson Classic.

 2011

-Hafþór entered the Arnold Sports Festival's limelight after winning second place in the 2011 Arnold Amateur competition in USA behind Mateusz Baron, which was also his first-ever competition abroad.
+Björnsson entered the Arnold Sports Festival's limelight after winning second place in the 2011 Arnold Amateur competition in USA behind Mateusz Baron, which was also his first-ever competition abroad.
 He also got selected to Giants Live and Strongman Champions League, finishing fourth at 2011 Giants Live Poland and fifth at 2011 SCL Canada.
-The two federations gave Hafþór the opportunity for international exposure, competing against the best strongmen in the world.
-After earning a wild card invitation, Hafþór got selected to 2011 World's Strongest Man where him and Stefán Sölvi Pétursson both managed to qualify to the finals.
+The two federations gave Björnsson the opportunity for international exposure, competing against the best strongmen in the world.
+After earning a wild card invitation, Björnsson got selected to 2011 World's Strongest Man where he and Stefán Sölvi Pétursson both managed to qualify to the finals.
 At 22 years and 300 days, he became the fourth-youngest WSM finalist in history and secured sixth place in his first WSM appearance, including a world record in the Truck pull event.

-In the local circuit, Hafþór won Iceland's Strongest Viking, Strongest Man in Iceland and Iceland's Strongest Man, becoming the first man to win all three Icelandic majors and became the ninth Icelander to win Iceland's Strongest Man (Iceland's most prestigious title) since its inception in 1985.
-Hafþór also won his first Icelandic Highland Games competition in Akranes.
+In the local circuit, Björnsson won Iceland's Strongest Viking, Strongest Man in Iceland and Iceland's Strongest Man, becoming the first man to win all three Icelandic majors and became the ninth Icelander to win Iceland's Strongest Man (Iceland's most prestigious title) since its inception in 1985.
+Björnsson also won his first Icelandic Highland Games competition in Akranes.